 The fastq.geometry utility is a convenience wrapper around fastq.seqlengths that returns an integer vector of length 2 describing the geometry of the FASTQ files.
-The first integer gives the total number of FASTQ records in the files and the second element the common length of the reads writeXStringSet writes an XStringSet object to a file.
+The first integer gives the total number of FASTQ records in the files and the second element the common length of the reads (this common length is set to NA in case of variable length reads or if no FASTQ record was found).
+This compact representation of the geometry can be useful if the FASTQ files are known to contain fixed length reads.

+writeXStringSet writes an XStringSet object to a file.
 Like with readDNAStringSet and family, only FASTA and FASTQ files are supported for now.
 WARNING: Please be aware that using writeXStringSet on a BStringSet object that contains the '\n' (LF) or '\r' (CR) characters or the FASTA markup characters '>' or ';' is almost guaranteed to produce a broken FASTA file!